-- To a potential successor, who would qualify to succeed the tenancy if the tenant died, as long as there has not been a previous succession or assignment of that tenancy.
-An assignment must occur before the original tenant moves out of the property and it ceases to be his or her principal home. - Following a Court Order in relation to family proceedings. - Through a mutual exchange with another social housing tenant providing all the tenants hold either lifetime secure or lifetime full assured tenancies.
-Tenants must obtain written permission from the Council before carrying out a mutual exchange.
-It will also be necessary to inspect the property before the exchange takes place and carry out several checks, including health and safety assessments, before approving the request.
+To a potential successor, who would qualify to succeed the tenancy if the tenant died, as long as there has not been a previous succession or assignment of that tenancy.
+An assignment must occur before the original tenant moves out of the property and it ceases to be his or her principal home.

+- Following a Court Order in in relation to family proceedings; - Through a mutual exchange with another social housing tenancy IF all of the tenants hold either lifetime secure or lifetime full assured tenancies.
+Tenants must obtain our permission before carrying out a mutual exchange.
+We will also need to inspect the property and carry out a number of checks, including health and safety checks, before approving the request.
 Permission will not normally be withheld unless the request meets the grounds for refusal, as set out in legislation.

-Access to Home Swapper will be provided which is a national online facility that allows tenants to swap homes with another tenant anywhere else in the country.
+We provide access to Home Swapper; a national online facility that allows tenants to swap homes with another tenant anywhere else in the country.